turingschool/mod-0-curriculum/setup-instructions.md

 SSH keys are a more secure and convenient way of authenticating than typing in our password every time we want to interact with Github.

-This is getting fairly advanced, so if you want to stop the setup instructions here, and come back later once you're annoyed at entering your github password regularly, that's totally fine.
+This is getting fairly advanced, so if you want to stop the setup instructions here, and come back later once you're annoyed at entering your Github password regularly, that's totally fine.

 This can be a bit tricky to do, so here's another quick walk-through, of _just_ adding Github SSH keys: